+- Wet the test strip with urine.
 As the tape is moistened with urine it will change color.
 The color relates to the urine’s acid or alkaline state and ranges from yellow to dark blue.

 Record your urine pH daily or periodically based on your needs as recommended by your physician.